MuddsiSyed/Splunk-Cluster-Architecture-on-AWS-for-Security-Monitoring/README.md

 - Create your username and password for splunk log in
 - sudo /opt/splunk/bin/splunk start (To start Splunk)
 - sudo /opt/splunk/bin/splunk enable boot-start (To enable boot-start for Splunk)
+- Now let's note down the IP addresses of our AWS instances --

 | Instance Name  | Elastic Public IP | Private IP |
 | ------------- | ------------- | ------------ |